ti-cortex-m4/demo-java-virtual-threads2/readme.md

 New lightweight _virtual threads_ managed by the JVM, can be used alongside the existing heavyweight _platform threads_ managed by the OS.
 Programmers can create millions of virtual threads and get similar scalability using much simpler synchronous blocking code.

-<sub>All information in this article corresponds to the reference implementation in OpenJDK.</sub>
+<sup>All information in this article corresponds to OpenJDK 21.</sup>

 ## Platform threads and virtual threads

-A thread is a _thread of execution_ in a program, that is an independently scheduled execution unit that belongs to a process in the OS.
+A thread is a _thread of execution_ in an application, that is an independently scheduled execution unit that belongs to a process in the OS.
 This entity has a program counter and stack.
 The _Thread_ class is a wrapper in the JVM to manage threads of execution in the OS.
 This class has fields, methods, and constructors.
 There are two kinds of threads, platform threads and virtual threads.

 ### Platform threads

-_Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
+_Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS.
 The OS schedules OS threads and therefore, platform threads.
 The OS affects the thread creation time and the _context switching_ time, as well as the number of platform threads.
 Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
 (For the JVM running on Linux x64 the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory).
 So, the number of available platform threads is limited to the number of OS threads.
 A JVM on a consumer-grade computer can support no more than a few thousand platform threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.

 ### Virtual threads

 _Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
 Virtual threads are scheduled by the JVM, rather than the OS.
 A virtual thread is a regular Java object, so the thread creation time and context switching time are negligible.
 The stack size of virtual threads is much smaller than for platform threads and is dynamically sized.
+When a virtual thread is inactive its stack is stored in the heap.
 Thus, the number of virtual threads does not depend on the limitations of the OS.
 A JVM on the same computer can support millions of virtual threads.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.